Code-Institute-Submissions/first-milestone-project-5/README.md

 * Subscription form has been added to site via modal.
 To help user/fans connnect with the band via email updates.

 * Gallery - Images optimized to reduce size to improve page laod speed.
-Fancy box plug in use djsut for the purpose of this project.
-Fancy box was a improvment to improve the UX for the gallery when viewed by a visitor.
+Font awesome Icons was used to improve the UX for the gallery when viewed by a fan/visitor.

 * Contact form - CSS used to add abit of interactivity to the contact page.